DAY 1

 B, L, D included

 Paddy describes his journey to the Missolonghi area as ‘tortuous’; today we cover the 140 miles of mountain scenery in a comfortable 4 hours.
 After lunch in a delightful fish restaurant, we stroll back past the bird-rich lagoon, then, in the town of Missolonghi, we visit the Garden of Heroes, where the statue of Lord Byron, the great Philhellene, is afforded pride of place.
-No trace, alas, of Byron’s slippers, the quest for which took Paddy there in the brutal heat of one midsummer.
+No trace, alas, of Byron’s slippers, the quest for which took Paddy in the brutal heat of one midsummer.
 In the late afternoon, we continue our journey to the little-known mountain region of Oreini Nafpaktias, where we will spend the next two nights at a comfortable stone-built guesthouse set high above the village of Platanos.

 DAY 5